Energy & climate change

 Our Decarbonisation Journey

 AngloGold Ashanti has set an interim target of cutting Scope 1 and 2 greenhouse gas emissions by 30% by 2030 through a combination of renewable energy projects and initiatives which improve efficiency or use lower-emission power sources.
-We have taken significant steps towards this target with the start of our renewable energy project at Tropicana in Australia and switching to the national power grid at Geita in Tanzania.
+We have taken significant steps towards this target with the completion of our renewable energy project at Tropicana in Australia and switching to the national power grid at Geita in Tanzania.

 AngloGold Ashanti took a significant step forward in our decarbonisation journey following the transition to commercial operation of the renewable energy facility at Tropicana in February 2025.